Writing Workshops with Hoa Nguyen

 Photo of the Lorine Niedecker Workshop 2013 by Joan Guenther

 This is poetics workshop and a lab for writing.

-We meet every Sunday and begin by reading the selected text aloud for the first hour.
+We meet every Sunday at my home in Toronto (near Chester Station) and begin by reading the selected text aloud for the first hour.
 We literally give it breath; we breathe it and feel it in our bodies, release it into the air and let it circulate, come back into our ears and our skin and additional sites of reception.
-We each read two pages.
+We each read a page or a poem.
 I provide some context to the poems and will occasionally define or locate a reference, but do not otherwise explicate the work.

 In the second hour we write.
 I draw us back to the text then, pointing out various writing strategies and also bring other strategies to bear on the upcoming writing, with the goal of entering a liminal space where we can write, write with an unstructured, inviting mind.

-Writing sessions are formalized into poems—participants gather works into mini-manuscripts for review and commentary in the final class or, in the case of virtual students, in one-on-one consultations with me.
+At the close of the workshop, our writing sessions are formalized into poems—participants gather works into mini-manuscripts for review and commentary in the final class or, in the case of virtual students, in one-on-one phone consultations with me.

-Both in-person and virtual students have found that the workshop’s weekly engagement has generated poems, lead to revision of older work, given new understanding to poetics, and triggered the reworking of dusty manuscripts.
+Both in-person and virtual poets have found that the workshop’s weekly engagement has generated poems, lead to revision of older work, given new understanding to poetics, and triggered the reworking of dusty manuscripts.

 Write to me at email@example.com for more information.